crankysparrow/computationalbio/README.md

 node scripts/gnomad_query.js --input input/rsIDs_jhs.json --output output/results_jhs.js --pop 'NFE' --db 'GNOMAD'
 ```

-Note: default values are: NFE (pop), GNOMAD (db), output/output.json (output).
+*Note*: default values are: NFE (pop), GNOMAD (db), output/output.json (output).
 There is no default input file so you must provide at least that.
 The output will contain 'GNOMAD-GENOMES' and 'GNOMAD-EXOMES' (in the absence of the former) allelic frequencies for each SNP in  specified population.

 ```